Table of Contents

 Banking regulation helps keep our financial institutions safe and sound and compliant with the appropriate laws.
 It also helps protect our economic stability and consumers’ deposits.

 Several agencies are involved in banking regulation, such as the Fed, FDIC, OCC, and NCUA.
 While they rarely need to take action such as overseeing a bank closure, it can be wise to know who they are and how they function.
-This can help you feel more secure, knowing that they are there, backing you up; transparency in financial matters is important.
+This can help you feel more secure about your bank account.

 FAQ